Colca Canyon 3D/2N

 Andahuaylillas

-It is named the “Sixtine Chapel of America” and in some sense the comparison examples of the Andean popular religious art.
-The church of Andahuayliaas is a jewerly of the mestizo baroque architecture that developed in Cusco.
-Its nave presents profuse decoration, especially in the celling decorated with carved panels which is a recover with pan de oro (type of gold decoration).
+It is called the “Sistine Chapel of America” and, in a sense, the comparison examples of popular Andean religious art.
+The church of Andahuaylillas is a jewel of the mestizo baroque architecture that developed in Cusco.
+Its nave presents a profuse decoration, especially in the cells decorated with carved panels that is a recovery with gold leaf.

-To 121 Km of Cusco, it was an Inca church of monumental dimensions: 100 meters of length by 26 meters of wide and 14 meters of height; the temple is divided in two naves and each nave shows basics of 11 giant columns.
-The bases of the church are bulit perfectly carving stones continued with adobe.
-It is aprpreciated besides qolqas or granary places of military order, religious, Inka between others.
+121 km from Cusco, it was an Inca church of monumental dimensions: 100m. long by 26m. wide and 14m. high, the temple is divided into two naves and each nave shows basic elements of 11 giant columns.

 La Raya

-Media point in the rout of Cusco – Puno.
-It is the highest part, it has 4335 meters above sea level, we can appreciate beautiful landscapes, llamas and vivuñas, geographic union between two cultures quechua and aymara, we can see the Altiplano arid and dry union with the quechua zone with rivers and valleys.
+Media point on the route from Cusco – Puno.
+It is the highest part, it has 4335 msnm, we can appreciate beautiful landscapes, llamas and vicuñas, geographical union between two Quechua and Aymara cultures.

 Pukara

-After breakfast, we will take a two-hour motor boat excursion on the waters of Lake Titicaca, which straddles the border of Peru and Bolivia, to the unique floating “islands” of the Uros.
+After breakfast, we will take a 2-hour motor boat excursion on the waters of Lake Titicaca, which straddles the border of Peru and Bolivia, to the unique floating “islands” of the Uros.
 These ancient inhabitants of the lake, known as the Water Tribe, have built their own “islands” by periodically adding new layers of a type of reed unique to the area called “totora”.
-Their homes and boats are also made of this material.
-There are over forty of these islands, which have strategic defenses such as watch towers just in case!
+Their houses and boats are also made of this material.
+There are more than forty of these islands, which have strategic defenses such as watchtowers just in case.

-After a good breakfast, you will visit Taquile island, a narrow, long and quite hilly island, of approximately 15 square kilometers, which was once used as a prison when it belonged to the Spanish.
-You will meet its inhabitants and admire their colorful textile fabrics, which has been their staple trade since time immemorial.
-Here you can also enjoy a highly scenic trek, followed by lunch in a local restaurant.
-Then you will back to puno port at 5:00 pm.
+After a hearty breakfast, you will visit the island of Taquile, a narrow, long and rather mountainous island, approximately 15 square kilometers, which was once used as a prison when it belonged to the Spanish.
+You will meet its inhabitants and admire their colorful textiles, which have been their staple trade since time immemorial.
+Here you can also enjoy a very picturesque walk, followed by lunch at a local restaurant.
+You will then return to the port of Puno at 5:00 pm.

-1 night home stays with the families in Amantani.
+01 night of lodging with the families in Amantani.

 Last dinner.